popInNotOut/nightmare-survival-simulator/README.md

 ## Disclaimer
 - Your operating system must be able to run exe files in order for the game to load
 - Your antivirus might prevent you from running the game.
-You need to let it run regardless of what your antivirus tells you.
+You need to let it run regardless of what your antivirus tells you